 It is important to include at least one cool season grass to a native seed mix.
 These grasses typically establish immediately following planting and grow best in spring and fall.
 Unfortunately, few native cool season grasses that can stay competitive with native warm season grasses are available commercially.
 Wildryes (Elymus virginicus, Elymus canadensis, and Elymus riparius) are the most common species used.
 However, if the project area is to be utilized by hunters, use these species with caution.
 The seed awns of the wildryes (Elymus spp.) have been shown in certain circumstances to become ingested or attached to a dog's fur or paws, penetrating the skin and leading to the potential for grass awn migration disease.
-If wildryes are inappropriate for a specific project, it is acceptable to use a non-native cool season alternative, such as perennial ryegrass (Lolium perenne).
+If wildryes are inappropriate for a specific project, perennial ryegrass (Lolium perenne), has been found to be the least aggressive non-native cool season grass and should always be the first non-native choice on state forest lands.

 Warm season grasses make up the majority of the native grasses used in mixes.
 Many of the commercially available bunch-forming grasses are tall in stature and clumps can grow quite large.
 Consider carefully the desired future conditions for a site.
-Rates around 2 lbs/ac should allow for sufficient growing space for wildflowers.
+Rates around 1-2 lbs/ac should allow for sufficient growing space for wildflowers.
 If denser habitat is desired, increase rates to 3 lbs/ac (4 lbs/ac if only using two grass species).
 If a more sparse habitat is desired, consider using only little bluestem (Andropogon gerardii) or only 0.5-1 lb/ac of two or more grass species.
 Deertongue grass (Dicanthelium clandestinum) in particular can grow densely and outcompete other native species, this grass should typically be seeded at a rate no higher than 1 lb/ac.
 If Japanese stiltgrass or other invasive grasses are a potential threat at the project site, densely-growing warm season grasses can be utilized to attempt to minimize the spread of invasive plants.